xxsc0529/genai-toolbox/docs/en/getting-started/mcp_quickstart/_index.md

             description: The ID of the hotel to cancel.
         statement: UPDATE hotels SET booked = B'0' WHERE id = $1;
     ```
-    For more info on tools, check out the `Resources` section of the docs.
+    For more info on tools, check out the [Tools](../../resources/tools/_index.md) section.

 1. Run the Toolbox server, pointing to the `tools.yaml` file created earlier: